nf-core/taxprofiler/docs/output.md

 </details>

-The output logs are saved in the output folder and are part of MultiQC report.
+The output logs are saved in the output folder and are part of MultiQC report.You do not normally need to check these manually.
 We do **not** recommend using Porechop if you are already trimming the adapters with ONT's basecaller Guppy.

 ### BBDuk